sushi-ui/su-dropdown/README.md

 ### Getting started

+The `.su-Dropdown` and `.su-Dropdown-content` classes are mandatory in the markup.
 The `.su-Dropdown-content` element needs to be sibling to the trigger element.
 Only the trigger element and the element with class `.su-Dropdown-content` must be inside the `.su-Dropdown` wrapper element.
-The `su-Dropdown-content` element have only basic styling and transitions.
+Feel free to style the `su-Dropdown-content` element.

 Minimum HTML markup